Fishing ReportLake Ferguson - 9/12/2018 4:58:34 PM

-As of 8/14 the MS River Stage at Greenville is at 20.5 ft. and will remain pretty steady for the rest of the week.
+As of 9/12 the MS River Stage at Greenville is near 22 ft. and will be on a steady rise for the remainder of the week.

 For current river stages and forecasts click on the following link: